antrea-io/antrea/docs/design/ovs-pipeline.md

 5. table=SpoofGuard, priority=0 actions=drop
 ```

-Flow 1 is for case 1, matching packets received from the local Antrea gateway port without checking the source IP and MAC
+Flow 1 is for case 1, matching packets received on the local Antrea gateway port without checking the source IP and MAC
-address.
+addresses.
 There are some cases where the source IP of the packets through the local Antrea gateway port is not the local
-Antrea gateway IP:
+Antrea gateway IP address:

 - When Antrea is deployed with kube-proxy, and `AntreaProxy` is not enabled, packets from local Pods destined for Services
-  will first go through the gateway, get load-balanced by the kube-proxy data path (DNAT) then re-enter through the
+  will first go through the gateway port, get load-balanced by the kube-proxy data path (undergo DNAT with a local Endpoint
-  gateway.
-Then the packets are received on the gateway port with a source IP belonging to a local Pod.
+  selected by the kube-proxy) then re-enter through the gateway port.
+Then the packets are received on the gateway port
+  with a source IP belonging to a local Pod.
 - When Antrea is deployed without kube-proxy, and both `AntreaProxy` and `proxyAll` are enabled, packets from the external
-  network destined for Services will be routed to OVS through the gateway without changing the source IP.
+  network destined for Services will be routed to OVS through the gateway port without changing the source IP.
-- When Antrea is deployed with kube-proxy, and `AntreaProxy` is enabled, packets from the external network destined for
+- When Antrea is deployed with kube-proxy, packets from the external network destined for Services whose
-  Services will get load-balanced by the kube-proxy data path (DNAT) and then routed to OVS through the gateway without SNAT.
+  `externalTrafficPolicy` is set to `Local` will get load-balanced by the kube-proxy data path (undergo DNAT with a
+  local Endpoint selected by the kube-proxy) and then routed to OVS through the gateway without SNAT.

 Flows 2-4 are for case 2, matching legitimate IP packets from local Pods.